tdbm: a simple, high-performance database with nested atomic transactions

 A brief introduction

-tdbm is a dbm-type database [0, 1, 2] with nested atomic transactions.
-These kinds of lightweight databases are sometimes called embedded (or embeddable) databases because they must be used as a component of a bigger program, which can be as simple or complicated as required.
+tdbm is a dbm-type database [1, 2] with nested atomic transactions.
+These kinds of lightweight, key-value databases are sometimes called embedded (or embeddable) databases because they must be used as a component of a bigger program, which can be as simple or complicated as required.
+Also known as a NoSQL database, because there may be a featureful API, there is a very simple data model and no query language in the traditional sense.

 When used in appropriate applications, they are a wonderful tool, which is why they are widely used behind the scenes in server software, web browsers, and a wide variety of applications.
 They are particularly well suited to managing indexes, which typically are comprised of relatively short key/value pairs, and caches.
 Easy-to-use interfaces to various dbm-type databases are provided by Perl, PHP, and many other languages.

-There are also non-dbm databases that can be embedded, such as SQLite and c-tree.
+Some non-dbm databases can also be embedded, such as SQLite and c-tree.

 The dbm-type database most similar to tdbm is probably BerkeleyDB (bdb), which is perhaps also the best known and most widely used database of this kind.
-Although bdb is far more feature-rich than tdbm, it is also more difficult to learn and program, and it comes with different licensing terms.
+Although bdb is far more feature-rich than tdbm, it is also more difficult to learn and program, and it comes with different licensing terms (as of version 6.x, Oracle switched to the GNU AFFERO GENERAL PUBLIC LICENSE).

 I designed and implemented tdbm at around the same time as bdb was being created.
 Articles about both databases appeared in the same Usenix proceedings in 1992. tdbm was originally written to provide very fast data storage, access, and indexing for a multithreaded X.500 directory server.
 BerkeleyDB was acquired by Oracle Corporation from Sleepy Cat Software in 2006. tdbm has been used in several commercial products.
 The 1.2 version that is available here is from the code base released under a BSD-style license in 1994 by UBC (note: the contact information accompanying that version is obsolete).